-Honors students who are admitted to the School of Kinesiology participate in directed research and thesis writing in the physical activities sciences, designed to provide the most significant and challenging experience faculty can offer to undergraduates.
-Learn more about being a School of Kinesiology Honors student.
+Honors students admitted to the School of Kinesiology take part in directed research and thesis writing in the physical activities sciences.
+Faculty provide honors students with a challenging learning experience.
+Learn more about being a School of Kinesiology honors student.

 The School, College, and University all offer financial aid opportunities for students.
 Use the following resources to see available funding opportunities:

-The School of Kinesiology houses 13 labs and centers that specialize in a wide variety of research.
-Much of the research conducted in the School is interdisciplinary and involves collaborative partnerships with life science disciplines such as medicine, neuroscience, and epidemiology, and fosters links with business, education, and social sciences.
+The School of Kinesiology houses 14 labs and centers that specialize in a wide variety of research.
+Much of the School's research is interdisciplinary and collaborates other with life sciences, such as medicine, neuroscience, and epidemiology.
+Our research also fosters links with business, education, and social sciences.
 Review the research page for more information.

 Human Performance Teaching Laboratory (HPTL)

-The HPTL provides kinesiology graduate and undergraduate students the latest laboratory equipment and experiences in biomechanics, and human and exercise physiology.
-In addition to the lab’s full complement of physiology and biomechanics laboratory teaching equipment the HPTL also has a small classroom for laboratory instruction.
+The HPTL provides students the latest laboratory equipment and experiences in biomechanics and human and exercise physiology.
+The HPTL also has a small classroom for laboratory instruction.

 Physical Activity and Sport Science (PASS)

-The PASS lab is used for research that centers on the broad context of human physical activity, defined as physical movement that results in the body working harder than normal through increased energy expenditure beyond resting levels.
+The PASS lab researches the broad context of human physical activity.
+Physical activity is movement that results in the body working harder than normal through increased energy expenditure beyond resting levels.

 Movement Science Teaching Lab (MSTL)

-The MSTL is a teaching laboratory space for kinesiology graduate and undergraduate students.
-It houses a force plate and several wearable movement sensors.
-It is used in conjunction with the HPTL to deliver courses in movement science, including aspects of biomechanics, engineering, neuroscience, and psychology.
+The MSTL houses a force plate and several wearable movement sensors.
+It's used in conjunction with the HPTL to deliver courses in movement science.
+The courses include aspects of biomechanics, engineering, neuroscience, and psychology.

-Undergraduate students who are interested in participating in research projects should do so through the Undergraduate Research Opportunities Program (UROP).
-Housed in the Office of Undergraduate Research program, UROP facilitates undergraduate participation in faculty-mentored research projects.
-Funding opportunities exist and the programs are flexible, allowing research study in any academic area University-wide.
+Undergraduate students are encouraged to take part in research projects.
+Students should start this process by reviewing the Undergraduate Research Opportunities Program (UROP).
+UROP facilitates undergraduate participation in faculty-mentored research projects.
+The programs are flexible, allowing research study in any academic area University-wide.